qt/qtwebchannel/README.md

     QT += webchannel

-Then, in your C++ code, construct a a webchannel, then publish your `QObject`s:
+Then, in your C++ code, construct a webchannel, then publish your `QObject`s:

     QWebChannel channel;
     channel.registerObject(QStringLiteral("foo"), myFooObj);